You tell them, and you tell them, and you tell them again, and they still don’t learn.

 And here are other articles related to effective training:

-And don’t forget to download our free guide to learning objectives below.
+And don't forget to download our free guide to manufacturing training, below.